Skip to main content

 “At the end of the summer, Michael took me on a trip to Las Vegas.
 Once we checked in to the hotel, everything changed.
 He brought a series of buyers into the room and forced me to have sex with them.
 He became violent when I resisted, and I had no choice but to comply.
 I didn’t know anything about people like that.
 No one ever told me.”

-* The “Survivor Voice” statements presented in this course were made to the author during personal interviews with a survivor of human trafficking.
+* The “Survivor Voice” statements presented in this course were made to the author during personal interviews with survivors of human trafficking.

 EXTENT OF HUMAN TRAFFICKING